ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/networking-design.md

 ### External connectivity
 {: #virt-sol-network-design-vpc-networking-external}

-[VPC VSI]{: tag-blue}

 External connectivity can be achieved with public gateways, floating IPs, and VPN gateways.

 **Public gateways** span an entire subnet and enable all compute instances attached to that subnet to initiate outbound connections to the internet.

 **Floating IPs** are associated with a single compute instance and support both initiating connections to and receiving connections from the internet.

 **VPN for VPC** provides secure site-to-site connectivity from a VPC to another private network.
 See [About site-to-site VPN gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-using-vpn) for additional details.